 HR GIGER in Cadaques

-When Robert Venosa moved from his native New York City to Cadaques, Spain in the early 70’s, he became a regular with his ‘neighbor’ Salvador Dali.
+When Robert Venosa left his native New York City and found a new home in Cadaques, Spain in the early 70s, he became a regular with his ‘neighbor’ Salvador Dali.

-Their relationship was based on exchanging about exciting trends in art and consciousness.
-Venosa took great pleasure in introducing him to talented and interesting new artists, and this is how it came pass that he showed Dali a catalog of the Swiss artist, Hans Ruedi Giger one day.
-Impressed by his work, Dali expressed interested in meeting him in person.
+Their relationship was based on exchanging exciting trends in art and consciousness.
+Venosa took great pleasure in introducing him to talented and interesting new artists, so in 1975 he showed Dali an art catalog by the Swiss artist, Hans Ruedi Giger.
+Impressed by his work, Dali expressed interest in meeting him in person.

-“since they lived in the same village, Cadaqués, Spain, <Venosa> had taken Giger’s catalogue to show him, and asked Dali what he thought of it, Dali approved and then would show the catalogue to Alejandro Jodorowsky who intended to film Frank Herbert’s book Dune and was there trying to get Dali interested in it. ...This unnamed catalogue would eventually be referred to by Giger as his "Necronomicon" although the book would not be published for a while longer.”
+“Venosa had taken Giger’s catalog to show him, and asked Dali what he thought of it, Dali approved and then would show the catalog to Alejandro Jodorowsky who intended to film Frank Herbert’s book Dune and was there trying to get Dali interested in it. ...This unnamed catalog would eventually be referred to by Giger as his "Necronomicon" although the book would not be published for a while longer.”

-Robert called ‘Giger’ immediately to relate the invitation, and the next day he arrived in Cadaques from Switzerland, to meet Dali in his house in Port Liggat, Spain.
+Robert called ‘Giger’ immediately to let him know that Dali had said to him: “You tell I’m to come here.”
+The next day HR Giger arrived in Cadaques to meet Dali in his house in Port Liggat, Spain.

 Venosa and Giger at 'St. Pere De Rosa', Spain in 1975